outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - identifying that if something can generate a 'fixing function', it necessarily has power
           - identifying that if power is necessary to change a structure, by process of elimination, nothing else could fix an error

-  - connecting function of math/logic
-    - a problem like the following is a logic problem ('find the logic connecting this input/output') that can respond to the general solution workflow (given a problem input format of a 'function' to check possible solutions with) of:
-      - 'identify the unique correct solution in a solution set to a problem of equalizing the sides of this function'
-      - 'identify which solutions are not correct, reducing the set to a size of 1'
-      - this can be converted to a math problem of:
-        - iterating through solutions
-        - checking each solution to see if it solves the problem ('equalizing both sides of a function')
-        - removing it from the solution set if not
-        - otherwise checking if the set of possible remaining solutions has a size of 1 yet to give a success signal
-        - continuing iteration if not
-      - the connection between these interfaces is in the structure of logic (math being structural information in core terms like numbers):
-        - the set iteration has a 'sequence' (set, progression) structure
-        - the remaining solution set size has a 'integer' (set, progression) structure
-        - the success signal & the continuation condition has a '0/1' (core alternative) structure
-        - the solution test has a 'function' and 'equal' structure (are both sides equal yet)
-        - the remove operation has a 'subtraction' structure
-        - the continue operation has a 'sequence' structure
-        - the condition component has a 'direction' structure (change direction in logic network/tree) and 'multiple option' structure (a decision between differing & mutually exclusive options must be made)
-        - the check/test operation has an 'equal' & 'inject' structure (inject variable values to see if both sides are equal)
-        - the logic function has a 'directed network' or 'tree' structure (follow directed relationships between function components)
-      - apply structural interface to connect logic & math structures:
-        - 1. some of those structures have structural relationships which should be identified by applying interfaces, like structure (including components like the similarity concept)
-          - similarity:
-            - the similarity in structure between the solution set size & set iteration (a progression or sequence) is relevant, bc the iteration & the set size should:
-              - move in opposite directions
-              - equal the original set size when added
-          - by applying the structural interface (with components like the concept of 'similarity'), the query can identify this relevance by checking if an adjacent connecting function between the similar structures exists & is relevant to the problem/solution
-            - generate core functions & generate combinations of them, applying them to problem variables being examined for a connecting function (solution set size & set iteration)
-            - filter by those applied core function combinations that move/change the problem (converted into a solution space, once identified) to be more similar or closer to the solution structure (solution set of size 1)
-          - direction:
-            - given the sequence & other direction-related components/attributes/structures of the problem, the input problem components & output solution structures can have a position structure applied
-        - 2. given that the solution format is a 'set of size 1', and the input problem format is a 'set of size greater than 1', it can be derived that:
-          - when executing problem-solving method, the method should include a step where:
-            - an item(s) is removed from the set
-          - this connecting function between problem & solution format derives the solution requirement of the 'remove' operation (without being explicitly told to include that operation in the problem definition)
-          - given the other structures involved (integers, iteration sequence), it can also be derived that the remove operation should apply a subtraction operation rather than another structure like division, which would introduce other less relevant & adjacent formats like non-integers
-            - this applies problem-solving insight paths like 'adjacent solutions should be tested first in an absence of reasons to do otherwise', where reasons to do otherwise could be metrics like system complexity, info about adjacent solutions failing in that system, info about non-adjacent solutions succeeding in that system (info about non-adjacent solutions being optimal for a system metric)
-          - interface query design should involve queries to check for inputs to a step given required sub-query tests for alternatives
-            - before applying a step, apply its required sub-queries to test for its alternatives, like for an adjacent solution step, checking that alternative non-adjacent solution sub-queries have returned no contradictory info indicating an adjacent solution should not be applied

   - examine similarity (alignment/overlap) structures between
     - different components (when an error type is an incentive, or a function used for other intents)
       - contradictory/opposite components

-  - decision between selecting insight path/query for a problem & generating a new one is dependent on:
-    - problem metadata (complexity, adjacent formats)
-    - available info (whether metrics are capable of capturing relevant info)
-    - input data set metadata (whether variables are output metrics, variance-covering metrics, proxy variables, etc)
-      - different input/output relationships will imply different interface queries that will be useful
-      - beyond that, other (interface analysis-identified) methods to design an interface query for a problem type

-      - apply interface analysis to interface query design (system including interface components, query components, metrics) - apply interfaces to the problem of designing an interface query
-        - examine what are the core functions, efficiencies, incentives, error types, etc of the interface query system, and check that they match what Ive identified
-        - check if you can skip some interfaces, like when you start with an input containing mixed-interface (concepts, functions, intents) or cross-interface structures (structures that apply/generalize to or connect interfaces), such as when you can identify common terms in input component definitions that can be used to frame all relevant objects
-          - once you standardize terms of component definitions, is there an interim sub-interface youve standardized components to, which can be used in place of a full interface query
-        - example:
-          - adjacent formats:
-            - problem is route optimization, problem format is network, solution format is network path, interface query should include function interface, bc function format is adjacent to finding a path on a network
-          - intent alignment:
-            - problem is over-complicated system, problem format is network, solution format is reduced-complexity system network, interface should include math & structure interfaces, to find & apply dimension-reducing functions (interfaces already contain functions that align with 'reduction' intent)
-          - required inputs:
-            - problem is 'find a relationship between functions for calculation optimization intent', solution format is 'connecting function', interface query should involve 'connecting' functions, which are a required input to solution format of a 'function to connect functions that optimizes calculation efficiency'
-        - this can optimize for problem/solution metadata, as well as general problem-solving methods
-          - optimize for problem type: interface query for 'missing information' problem type should include the 'similarity/difference' sub-interface on the 'structure' to identify 'opposite' structures like 'what is not there'
-          - optimize for solution format: interface query for a problem with solution format 'prediction function' should include either causal, potential, change, or function or structure.network interface, all of which can generate a structure connecting the in/dependent variables
-            - causal: organize variables with causal diagram having direction & check for predictive ability (identifying correlation, applying causal structures like moving/deactivating variables, using variable proxies or aggregate variables) to filter diagram for probable causation
-            - potential: identify potential alternatives (variable sets not in data set, randomness explanation) and filter if possible, possibly leaving original data set as last remaining solution
-            - change: identify variable change functions, and evaluate distorted data sets using those functions for alternate prediction functions, filtering by functions that are robustly predictive with more change conditions applied
-            - function: index variables as functions (functions using variable combinations/subsets) to check for input/output connectivity potential between in/dependent variables
-            - structure: organize the variables as a network to find relationships & if there is a relationship between in/dependent variables
-          - optimize for general problem-solving methods:
-            - example:
-              - 'generate set of possible solutions & apply filters to reduce solution space'
-                - the interface query should have a format that is filterable once it reaches the filter step of the general solution method
-              - 'break problem into sub-problems & combine & merge sub-solutions'
-                - the interface query should have a format that is combinable/mergeable once it reaches the combine/merge step of the general solution method

   - organize list of structures relevant for intents
     - for 'identify' intent, relevant structures include structures of difference (filters) and uniqueness (unique identifiers)
     - for 'connection' intents (identify/generate connection), a structure where components are only defined in terms of other components (by their relationships to other components), like a network or vector space